 Meet the people who work at Population Matters and make our campaigns happen, from our social media and email content to our financial processes behind the scenes!

-Florence was born and raised in Uganda and holds a MSc in Population & Development from the London School of Economics and Political Science.
+Florence was born and raised in Uganda and holds an MSc in Population & Development from the London School of Economics and Political Science.
 She is an award-winning journalist and digital storyteller with a passion for the environment, health, science, and the rights of women and girls.
 Having previously worked for PM as Campaigns and Projects Officer and then as Outreach Coordinator, she is now assisting with our communications work, especially social media.
 Florence is also a member of Population Media Center’s Program Advisory Board and in her free time she works on building a new project, FlowReady, a menstruation awareness campaign to prepare girls in rural communities for their periods.

 ALISTAIR CURRIE, HEAD OF CAMPAIGNS AND COMMUNICATIONS